 I do not get paid for reviews, nor do I do reviews in exchange for a free sample.
 I sometimes get a sample of the item being reviewed, but I only accept it if I think the item is truly hack-worthy.
 I often donate or give away items I get for review.

 Are you trying to sell me stuff?

 Well, in the case of my book, yes!
 But in general, no. I’m a reluctant shopper and a cranky one at that.
 I also battle clutter as many of you do, so the last thing I want to do is to encourage you to fill your house with more stuff.

 But if I come across something I think is really worth the money and the space in your life, I’ll tell you about it.
-Not because I want you to BUY IT NOW, but because I find it helpful to hear product recommendations from people I trust.
+Not because I want you to BUY IT NOW, but because I like to hear product recommendations from people I trust.